TrickzTwix/Test/Commands.md

 /f unclaimall |	factions.unclaimall |	Unclaim all of your faction's land.
 /f vault [number] |	factions.vault |	Open your faction's vault.
 If no vault is defined, it will list available vaults.
 /f version |	factions.version	| Show the version string for FactionsUUID.
+/f warp [warp] [password] |	factions.warp |	To go a warp, password optional.
+Opens GUI if no warp defined.
 /f warunclaimall	| factions.managewarzone |	Unclaim all warzone claims.